mwkorver/s3maptiler/README.md

-Amazon S3 Maptiler
+S3 Maptiler
 ===================

-The purpose of this project is to support real-time tile mapping using S3 to store both tiles and source image data using a auto-scaling OGC WMS service on the backend.
+The purpose of this project is to support real-time tile mapping using S3 to store both tiles and source image geotifs using a auto-scaling OGC WMS service on the backend.
+In fact any WMS service can be used.
-S3 Maptiler is a nodejs app that can be run on Amazon Beanstalk.
+S3maptiler is a node app that can be run on Amazon Beanstalk, Lambda etc.

 ## OGC WMS